-- Maintain the request to the State of Michigan for funding to develop a new building for the School of Business; - Identify funding for the rehabilitation of the donated building to house the Aquatics Research Laboratory and Educational Center; - Continue upgrading the University's technology infrastructure to deliver Internet and network connections required by the students, faculty and staff, including the provision of wireless technology in specific areas of the campus. - Improve and upgrade the most critical campus infrastructure needs including safety and access improvements, the main electrical service, the central heating plant, the most damaged walkways and roadways, and the highest priority roof replacements and building exteriors. - Plan needed improvements to campus residential facilities.
+- Maintain the request to the State of Michigan for funding to renovate South Hall for the School of Business; - Identify funding for the rehabilitation of the donated building to house the Aquatic Research Laboratory and Educational Center; - Continue to develop plans and obtain funding for a new Fire Science/Criminal Justice facility. - Continue upgrading the University's technology infrastructure to deliver Internet and network connections required by the students, faculty and staff, including the provision of wireless technology in specific areas of the campus. - Improve and upgrade the most critical campus infrastructure needs including safety and access improvements, the main electrical service, the central heating plant, the most damaged walkways and roadways, and the highest priority roof replacements and building exteriors. - Plan needed improvements to campus residential facilities.
 The existing residential facilities need substantial upgrading, refurbishment or replacement.
 The University's freshman housing facilities are in particular need of attention. - Develop campus signage that provides effective directional orientation for all campus constituents and promotes a "pedestrian first" environment. - Plan for the development of a Student Union at the Cisler Center.
 The planning should include the incorporation of an improved restaurant facility, lounges, study areas and student activity offices. - Maintain the historical architectural look of the old Fort Brady complex of historically important buildings.
 The scale and design of new buildings should be integrated with the historical presence of the existing structures.
 It is suggested that Hillside House, which is currently being used by the Admissions Office, be converted into a student residential facility.